moka-guys/get_DNAnexus_URLs/README.md

 The code is to be run every day to refresh the .csv file with udate information

-The URLs are generated for files created within the last 12 weeks (3 months).
+The URLs are generated for files created within the last 1 week.
 This length can be easily modified within the script.

 Author: Igor Malashchuk, STP in Clinical Boinformatics at Guys and St Thomas's NHS Foundation Trust